Labor Day Weekend Family Celebration.

 Haunted Village at Smugglers' Notch Resort.
 Join us for the 1st Annual Haunted Village!
 Families will enjoy spooky thrills and fun developed by Resort staff and Lamoille Union High School's performing arts company, host of the popular local annual event "Haunted High."
 Smugglers’ Haunted Village will feature seasonal activities for all ages: haunted hay rides, a trick or treat trail, pumpkin painting, kids’ face painting and more.
 Halloween goodies such as cider, cider donuts, popcorn and candied apples will be available.
 Don't miss the dance party and costume contest held in the Smugglers' Notch FunZone, home of the giant inflatable slide, obstacle courses, mini golf course and arcade games.

-Activities take place from 4:00 to 9:00 pm.
+Activities take place from 4:00 to 9:00 pm in the lower level of the Meeting House.
 Parking is free in the resort's main lot.
 Pumpkin painting and face painting are included in the entry fee of $10 per adult and $5 per child ages 6 – 18.
 Event admission is free to all Smugglers' pass and badge holders, and kids 5 and under.
 Get your tickets today!
 CLOSE